Being a Mexico City digital nomad long-term wasn’t in my plans, but it certainly became a “happy accident.”

 If you need data, you can pick up a SIM card at the airport’s Mobo shop or in the city at Oxxo convenience stores.
 AT&T Unidos, Telcel, and Movistar are the three providers, with Telcel providing the best coverage.
 A prepaid SIM card will cost you roughly $200 MXN ($10 USD) for 3 GB of data, unlimited social media apps, as well as unlimited texting and calling for 30 days.
 Remember to have your phone unlocked so you can use any SIM card with it.

 Be aware that Oxxo will charge an extra $150 MXN ($7.50 USD) to activate your Telcel SIM card.
-You can save this money by activating it yourself.
+You can save this money by activating it yourself and as it’s good to have options you should also check out Airalo’s SIM packages for Mexico.

 Setting up a Bank Account as a Digital Nomad in Mexico City